There are endless rules surrounding the incorporation of colour into an ensemble, and it is often easier to play it

 Online Editorial Assistant

 It's always refreshing to see someone confidently incorporating some colour into an ensemble.
 Take this white and

 yellow stripe shirt by Cordone 1956 – hand-crafted in Italy from pure cotton, the shirt features a single barrel

 cuff and a unique Napoli collar, while its candy cane stripe will keep your look light and jovial.
+The key, however,

 is not to overdo it, so balance the colour with neutral shades such as Rubinacci’s beige pleated cotton trousers and

 Ludwig Reiter’s black leather penny loafers.